Niloofar Ardalan: The history is repeated after 6 years

-After what happened to Niloofar Ardalan on her trip to the AFC Asian Cup in Malaysia, in early 2021, Samira Zargari, the head coach of the Iranian Alpine Ski Team, realized that she has been banned from leaving Iran by her husband and is not allowed to leave Iran with the Iran national team to attend the World Championship in Italy.
-This issue caused the issue of Niloofar Ardalan's exit ban to be raised again in the media after 6 years and come to the focus of attention in the press.
-At the same time, Ardalan also supported Zargari in the matter and posted some messages on her personal page pointing out the legal weaknesses concerning women's rights.
+After what happened to Niloofar Ardalan on her trip to the AFC Asian Cup in Malaysia, in early 2021, Samira Zargari, the head coach of the Iran national alpine ski team, realized that she has been banned from leaving Iran by her husband and is not allowed to leave Iran with the Iran national team to attend the World Championship in Italy.
+This issue caused the issue of Ardalan's exit ban to be raised again in the media after six years and come to the focus of attention in the press.
+At the same time, Ardalan also supported Zargari in the matter and posted messages on her personal page pointing out the legal weaknesses concerning women's rights.

 Media activities

-Outside the football environment, Niloofar Ardalan pursued some activities in the field of media as well.
-She attended as an expert and referee in the first episode of Ms. Reporter Show, which was hosted by the Tamasha website and supported by the Varzesh3 news website.
+Outside of football, Ardalan pursued some activities in the field of media as well.
+She attended as an expert and referee in the first episode of Ms. Reporter Show, which was hosted by the Tamasha website and supported by the Varzesh3 website.
 In addition, she experienced a short-term presence as a presenter in the IRIB TV2 and the Varzesh Az Negah 2 TV Show to do some activities in the media space as well.